 Demand and mobilisation

-Denmark focuses on the development of the demand from developing countries and their readiness to receive climate financing that includes support for the so-called "readiness" activities and projects.
-The purpose of the subsidy is to enhance the capacity of the developing countries to plan and develop qualified climate projects that are ambitious and coordinated with national development plans to achieve external climate financing.
+Denmark provides advisory services in response to growing demand from developing countries to gain access to climate financing and support for their "readiness" activities and projects.
+The purpose of the readiness financing tool is to enhance the capacity of developing countries to design and execute ambitious climate projects that are coordinated with national development plans.